excisionhd/ML_Development/README.md

-# ML_Development Repository
+# ML_Development

-## This repository will consist of experimental testing using Machine Learning concepts as I venture through AI.
+This repository will document learning experiences throughout CS4990: Machine Learning as well as the the field itself.